PaulThblt/just-watch-movie-list/README.md

 -> Create a movie card template with HTML and CSS to display title and poster

+-> Add a clickable bookmark icon and add every bookmarked movie to the bookmark list

 use `npm start` to run at `localhost:3000`